Organization Behavior and Administration

-Answer: In my situation, I might prefer to be more introverted than an extraverted person.
+Answer: In my situation, I might prefer to be more introverted than an extroverted person.
 Believing that being an introverted person is not a bad thing.
-Because in general introverts are good listeners, and known for having fewer friends but long lasting strong relationships.
+Because in general introverts are good listeners, and known for having fewer friends but long-lasting strong relationships.
 Also introverts are known for having better attention and focuses effectively at tasks and have creative ideas especially when working or involved in projects.
 Introverts can observe things most people are oblivious too and sometimes can read people from a wide perspective.

 Q) 5-21: Do you agree with Cain's argument?
 Why or why not?